andrewsunglaekim/git_workshop/readme.md

 What does git diff do?

+> Don't forget to finish staging and commiting after `git diff`

 ## Merging - We do

 How do we merge our changes with the `master` branch? `git merge`